Application and Qualification procedure to participate the in Erasmus+ student exchange (study abroad) program 2023-2024

 Criteria that have to be fulfilled at the moment the Erasmus exchange starts:

-- A consent-form signed by the Master thesis supervisor, i.e. your supervisor has to agree to work on distance.
+- Students writing their empirical paper or master thesis during their Erasmus exchange have to hand in a consent-form signed by their supervisor, i.e. your supervisor has to agree to work on distance.

-- B2 language proficiency, in case the candidate was conditionally qualified on the basis of the language requirement.
+- Confirmed language proficiency, in case the candidate was conditionally qualified on the basis of the language requirement.

-All eligible applicants who have send in the application form on time will be invited to a qualification interview.
-Interviews will take place during the second week of the spring semester.
+All eligible applicants who have send in the application form on time will be invited to an online qualification interview.
+Interviews will take place during the period of February 6 – 10 2023.
 Candidates will be sent a link so they can select their preferred time slot for their interview.

 If you did not qualify for the University of your choice, you can still qualify for another University at which there are still free places.
 A “second round” of qualification will be organized for those who did not qualify for the university of their first choice, so that as many people wanting to go on Erasmus, will have the chance to.